-

 What are the most commonly used vesting/good and bad leaver provisions that apply to founders/ senior management in venture capital backed companies?

-In the context of standard vesting provisions, founders or employees undertake to transfer their shares (whether directly or indirectly held) to the company or other shareholders upon the occurrence of specific “leaver” events.
-This transfer is typically governed by the conclusion of purchase and assignment agreements.
+Standard vesting provisions require founders or employees to transfer their shares (whether directly or indirectly held) to the company or other shareholders upon specific “leaver” events, typically governed by purchase and assignment agreements.

 The legal consequences following the respective leaver event are usually a core point of negotiations within a venture capital transaction.
 In case of a bad leaver event the concerned individual is typically obliged to transfer all of its shares for a consideration of the respective shares’ nominal value.
 In case of a good leaver event, the unvested part of the shares is usually transferred for a consideration of the respective shares’ nominal value and the vested part of the shares remains with the concerned individual.